Home

 • Foster transparency and long termism in financial and economic activity

 This shall be achieved by higher requirements for transparent communication of relevant, comparable and reliable sustainability information and the "merger" of financial and nonfinancial reporting.
 This complies with requirements from investors, but also from the civil society.
-After already large enterprises had to report about such "nonfinancial aspects" of their business activities, this circle is now enlarged..
+After already large enterprises had to report about such "nonfinancial aspects" of their business activities, this circle is now enlarged.
 Enterprises with balance sheet total >€20mn, net turnover >€40mn and employees >250 as well as all (also smaller) listed companies will be affected over time.

 This ESG reporting has to be part of the annual report and financial and nonfinancial (ESG) aspects and KPIs need to have a similar level of assurance.
-A declaration according to EU Taxonomy Article 8, which of the enterprise's acitivities can be classified as sustainable, has to be provided as well.

 So what is the scope of this ESG reporting?

-The spectrum of the European Sustainability Reporting Standards (ESRS) is comprehensive and comprises the business model including its adaptation to the climate targets, management and supervisory bodies, incentive schemes and policies, risks, due diligence and measures to mitigate adverse impacts as well as sustainability related KPIs and targets and extends to the entreprise itself as well as its value chain.
+The spectrum of the European Sustainability Reporting Standards (ESRS) is comprehensive and comprises the business model including its adaptation to the climate targets, management and supervisory bodies, incentive schemes and policies, risks, due diligence and measures to mitigate adverse impacts as well as sustainability related KPIs and targets and extends to the enterprise itself as well as its value chain.
 This makes clear that also smaller enterprises below the "reporting threshold" have to provide such information if their customers require it.
 The CFO of an enterprise with 240 employees told me: "We are not formally concerned, but we report voluntarily - and thus are prepared for requests from our stakeholders".

 Through a stakeholder and materiality analysis the relevant aspects of the following environmental subject areas have to be determined: